Andrew Vaughn Player Props: White Sox vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.41).
+- The Mets have a 4.37 team ERA that ranks 18th among all league pitching staffs.

-- Mets pitchers combine to allow 122 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Mets pitchers combine to give up 123 total home runs at a clip of 1.3 per game (to rank 24th in the league).

 © 2023 Data Skrive.
 All rights reserved.